AI-READI/pyfairdatatools/changes/clinicaltrials.md

     - `responsiblePartyInvestigatorLastName` has been added and is now required
     - `ResponsiblePartyInvestigatorTitle` has been renamed to `responsiblePartyInvestigatorTitle`
     - `responsiblePartyInvestigatorIdentifier` has been added and is now required
-      - `responsiblePartyInvestigatorIdentifierValue` has been added
+      - `responsiblePartyInvestigatorIdentifierValue` has been added and is now required
-      - `responsiblePartyInvestigatorIdentifierScheme` has been added
+      - `responsiblePartyInvestigatorIdentifierScheme` has been added and is now required
       - `schemeURI` has been added
     - `ResponsiblePartyInvestigatorAffiliation` has been renamed to `responsiblePartyInvestigatorAffiliation`
       - `responsiblePartyInvestigatorAffiliationName` has been added and is now required
       - `responsiblePartyInvestigatorAffiliationIdentifier` has been added
+        - `responsiblePartyInvestigatorAffiliationIdentifierValue` has been added and is now required
-      - `responsiblePartyInvestigatorAffiliationIdentifierScheme` has been added
+        - `responsiblePartyInvestigatorAffiliationIdentifierScheme` has been added and is now required
         - `schemeURI` has been added
     - `CollaboratorList` has been renamed to `collaboratorList`
       - `CollaboratorName` has been renamed to `collaboratorName`
       - `collaboratorNameIdentifier` has been added
+        - `collaboratorNameIdentifierValue` has been added and is now required
-      - `collaboratorNameIdentifierScheme` has been added
+        - `collaboratorNameIdentifierScheme` has been added and is now required
         - `schemeURI` has been added
 - `OversightModule` has been renamed to `oversightModule`
   - `OversightHasDMC` has been renamed to `oversightHasDMC`
   - `isFDARegulatedDrug` has been added